Research at School of EIM

 Consequently, the energy systems of the modern world must be profoundly transformed.

-► Comtributions of the EIM School of Study (sleection): Intelligent electrical energy networks (smart grids), Integration of power-electronically coupled systems, Efficient on-board energy systems for modern aircraft and ships, Operation and planning for integrated/sector-coupled energy systems.
+► Comtributions of the EIM School (sleection): Intelligent electrical energy networks (smart grids), Integration of power-electronically coupled systems, Efficient on-board energy systems for modern aircraft and ships, Operation and planning for integrated/sector-coupled energy systems.

 • Research in electrical energy technology at TUHH focuses on overcoming central challenges that arise from this.
 The goal is an optimal system-technical interaction of components and technologies for the generation, transmission, storage, distribution and consumption of electrical energy.
 The research of future electrical energy networks of terrestrial as well as on-board energy systems plays a special role.